omar-A-hassan/PaperPing/README.md

 ## Morning Briefing

-Subscribe to a topic and Scholar texts you at 7am with the newest papers — no prompt needed.
+Subscribe to a topic and PaperPing texts you at 7am with the newest papers — no prompt needed.

 ```
 ☀️ Good morning!
 Here's what's new in your fields: